 Many leather companies will try to dazzle with “Green Guarantees” and other such marketing.
 These documents are redundant.
-All Italian tanneries must adhere to the strictest guidelines as prescribed by the European Union.
+All European tanneries must adhere to the strictest guidelines as prescribed by the European Union.
 South American regulations are working to catch up, but currently do not have a failsafe method for regulating their tanneries.
 Both our raw hides and finished goods are 100% European and therefore 100% regulated.

 One of the most important points to consider when purchasing leather is that the material is a byproduct of the meat industry.
 Animals are never harmed solely for the use of their skins.
 The skins used to make Hydes' products would otherwise become landfill.